If you are using any model of Lenovo Ideapad 330 laptop, you will only see these storage configurations:

 And, the third option is an M.2 PCIe NVMe SSD.
 The SATA 2.5″ SSD can be installed on all models of Ideapad 330 because each model will have either a pre-occupied or a free SATA 2.5″ slot.
 But, in order to install an M.2 SATA SSD, the laptop must have an M.2 SSD slot on the board.

-Lastly, if you want to install an M.2 PCIe NVMe SSD, your laptop much have a PCIe and NVMe-enabled M.2 slot.
+Lastly, if you want to install an M.2 PCIe NVMe SSD, your laptop must have a PCIe and NVMe-enabled M.2 slot.
 The availability of the M.2 PCIe NVMe slot will depend also on the price of your laptop.
 As we discussed earlier, these slots are available only on the top models with faster processor options.

 Steps to install/upgrade an SSD on Lenovo Ideapad 330?

 Opening this laptop is fairly easy.
 You can do it on your own.
-But, I would suggest you use proper tools to eliminate any chances of physical damages.
+But, I would suggest you use proper tools to eliminate any chances of physical damage.
 Let’s see this process step by step.

 Note: For this article, I am using the Lenovo Ideapad 330 (81D100FWIN).
 All other models will have almost similar outer and internal configurations.
 So, you can easily relate.